 In the majority of cases you can think of a drone and a quadcopter as the same thing, though you'll often find more expensive devices are marketed as drones and cheaper toys as quadcopters.

 In truth, a drone is any unmanned aerial vehicle, while a quadcopter is any drone controlled by four motors.
-Typically speaking, a drone will be able to stay in flight for longer than a quadcopter.

 How much should I spend on a drone?